mattischrome/blogischrome/_posts/2013-09-13-ellen-gallagher-at-tate-modern.markdown

 date: "2013-09-13"
 title: "Ellen Gallagher at Tate Modern"
 categories: Art
-tags: [Art, Tate Modern, Ellen Gallagher]
+tags: [Art, Tate Modern, Ellen Gallagher, Thirteen]
 ---

 Ellen Gallagher is an American artist and her "AxME" show recently finished at the Tate Modern.
 I went along a few weeks ago and have only now had a bit of time to write up my thoughts.